Simulation of a generalized asset exchange model with investment and income mechanisms: Statistical Physics of the Model

 In the GED model $\gamma$ can also be found from the divergence of the susceptibility at fixed $N$.
 In contrast, for the \gedi\ model the log-log plot of $\chi$ versus $\epsilon=1-\lam$ for $N=10^4$, $f=0.1$, $g=0.1$ and ${\FI} = 0.8$ exhibits significant curvature for $\epsilon \ll 1$.
-This curvature may be due to the much larger fluctuations of the wealth in the \gedi\ model due to the fluctuations of the growth.
-It might be necessary to choose much larger values of $N$ and values of $\lam$ much closer to $\lambda = 1$ to observe the asymptotic critical behavior for fixed $N$.
+This curvature may be due to the much larger fluctuations of the wealth in the \gedi\ model due to the multiplicative noise in the investment mechanism.
+In the \gedi\ model the susceptibility exponent converges to $\gamma = 1$ more quickly if $G$ is held fixed.

-The wealth metric $\Omega(t)$ of the \gedi\ model for $\U = 0$ shows the same behavior as in the GED model so both models are effectively ergodic.
-If we determine the asymmetry of the probability angular momentum using Eq.~(\ref{asym}) with the quantities $\mu$ and $\phi$, we find evidence for steady state rather than equilibrium behavior as shown in Fig.~\ref{asymU0}, which is different from what was found for the GED model.
+The wealth metric $\Omega(t)$ of the \gedi\ model for $\U = 0$ and $\lambda < 1$ shows the same behavior as in the GED model so both models are effectively ergodic.
+However, if we determine the asymmetry of the probability angular momentum using Eq.~(\ref{asym}) with the quantities $\mubar(t)$ and $\phi(t)$, we find evidence for steady state rather than equilibrium behavior as shown in Fig.~\ref{asymU0}, which is different from what was found for the GED model.
 This asymmetry is independent of the number of agents $N$.

-For $\U > 0$ there is no transition at $\lambda = 1$, and $\phi > 0$ for all $\lambda$, because all agents receive some wealth periodically, and thus the wealthiest agent never obtains all the wealth.
+For $\U > 0$ there is no transition at $\lambda = 1$, and $\phi > 0$ for all $\lambda$, because all agents regularly receive some added wealth, and thus the wealthiest agent never obtains all the wealth.
 We can think of $\U > 0$ as analogous to a magnetic field in the Ising model.
 For example, for $\lambda = 1.1$ and all other parameters the same as in Fig.~\ref{fig0}, the top 10\% of the agents have 88\% of the wealth and the bottom 50\% have 2\% of the wealth.
 In contrast, if $\U=0$ and $\lambda > 1$, one agent obtains all the wealth as in the yard-sale and GED models.
 For all values of $\lambda$, the susceptibility increases with $N$ as $\chi \sim N^{a}$, where $0 < a \le 1$ depends on both $\lambda$ and $\U$, with $a \to 1$ as $\lambda \to \infty$.

-For $\U > 0$ the system is effectively ergodic for all $\lambda$.
-An example is shown by the linear behavior of $\Omega(0)/\Omega(t)$ in Fig.~\ref{metric}.
-This behavior is consistent with the observation that the identity of the wealthiest agent fluctuates with time for all $\lambda$, which in turn indicates that there is economic mobility.
-In contrast, the identity of the wealthiest agent in the GED model and the \gedi\ model with $\U=0$ does not fluctuate with time for $\lam \geq 1$.

 Because the wealth distribution in the \gedi\ model is characterized by a power law for large wealth (see Fig.~\ref{fig2}), there are many agents with large wealth.
 The large fluctuations of the wealth of these agents leads to the power law dependence of the susceptibility on $N$.
 The divergence of the susceptibility $\chi$ is analogous to two phase coexistence, where the compressibility in the two phase coexistence of a liquid and gas vanishes so that its inverse diverges.
 The analog of the liquid phase is the large number of poor agents and the analog of the gas phase is the small number of wealthy agents.
 As $\lambda$ increases, the number of agents with wealth significantly greater than the mean $w= 1$ decreases, just as the density of gas molecules decreases as the volume increases for two phase coexistence at fixed pressure for fluids.